Auschwitz survivors speak at 80th anniversary of liberation – DW – 01/27/2025

 Trauma 'I will carry with me forever'

 Stefania Wernik is one of the last surviving eyewitnesses, although she has no memory of Auschwitz.
 She was only a few months old when it was liberated.
 As Wernik puts it, she was born into "hell."
-In April, 1944, her Polish mother was caught smuggling and sent to Auschwitz.
+In April 1944, her Polish mother was caught smuggling and sent to Auschwitz.
 She was two months pregnant and kept it a secret.
 When it was discovered, she was allowed to have her child — under extremely difficult circumstances.
-Stefania Wernik weighed only 2 kilograms at birth
+Stefania Wernik weighed only 2 kilograms (4.5 pounds) at birth.

 In the same vein, Stefania Wernik told the students the day before: "Never again war, never again fascism.
 You must remain vigilant... so that nothing like this ever happens again.
 That's what I wrote.
 [I was] born in hell, in Auschwitz-Birkenau."